Cows feeding on farm banner image

 You can find out more about ClimateView in the FAQ section of their website.

-Each local authority can take the decision to publish their ClimateView dashboard; this enables the public and other stakeholders to engage with the data, the interventions and the progress indicators (for example, see Dundee City Council’s Climate Plan).
+Each local authority can take the decision to publish their ClimateView dashboard; this enables the public and other stakeholders to engage with the data, the interventions and the progress indicators.
+Dashboard publication is a key

 Currently the transition elements within ClimateView are mitigation measures designed to reduce carbon emissions based on IPCC methodologies.

-Currently, the platform facilitates inclusion of these themes by giving users the ability to add tags to specific interventions, i.e. adding a ‘Nature Positive’ or ‘Biodiversity’ tag to help identify co-benefits of an action where it directly or indirectly improves outcomes for nature and biodiversity.
+Currently, the platform facilitates inclusion of these themes by giving users the ability to add tags to specific interventions, i.e. adding a ‘Just Transition' or ‘Biodiversity’ tag to help identify co-benefits of an action where it directly or indirectly affects Just Transition or biodiversity outcomes.

 A key example of ongoing development work in this area is the integration of AFOLU datasets (agriculture, forestry, and other land-use) into the platform.
 While ClimateView have previously focussed on urban areas, we recognised that we needed to tailor the approach for rural areas.
 As such, we are working with them to help develop transition elements around land use including woodland creation and peatland restoration, as well as around low carbon agricultural systems.